-If the handset is face-up on the base, it shows the number of new and total Caller ID records and lets you view the display for any new records.
+If the handset is face-up on the base, the number of new and total Caller ID records appear, and you can view any new records.

-To review the Caller ID records, lift the handset and press CALL ID.
+To review the Caller ID records, lift the handset and press CID/MENU.
 The number of new Caller ID records, if any, and the total number of records appears.
-Repeatedly press \checkmark to scroll through the Caller ID records from the newest to the oldest, or \blacktriangle to scroll back through the records.
-To scroll quickly through the records, hold down \bigstar or \checkmark .
+Repeatedly press ▼ to scroll through the Caller ID records from the newest to the oldest, or ▲ to scroll back through the records.
+To scroll quickly through the records, hold down ▲ or ▼.